AndrewIndeche/WMA-coding-Challenge/README.md

+# TO USE ENDPOINTS REMOVE SWAGGER SCHEMA AND USE POSTMAN AGENT

 #  WMA-coding challenge
 The project folder contains a Django project of a WMA-coding challenge for user subscription and renewal to access premium content